Materials received from Michael Bond in 1967.

 This collection is protected by the Copyright Law of the United States (Title 17, U. S. Code).
 Reproductions can be made only if they are to be used for "private study, scholarship, or research."
 It is the user's responsibility to verify copyright ownership, and to obtain all necessary permissions prior to the reproduction, publication, or other use of any portion of these materials, other than that noted above.

-Michael Bond was born on 13 January 1926, in Newbury, Berkshire, England.
-He was a student at Presentation College from 1934 to 1940.
-In 1943 he began his military career with the Royal Air Force but was discharged due to chronic air sickness.
+Michael Bond was born on January 13, 1926 in Newbury, Berkshire, England.
+He was a student at Presentation College in Reading from 1934 to 1940.
+In 1943 he began his military career with the Royal Air Force, but was discharged due to chronic air sickness.
 He then served in the British Army from 1944 to 1947.
-After his military service Bond worked for the British Broadcasting Corporation (1947 to 1966) as a writer, engineer's assistant, and television cameraman.
+After his military service, Bond worked for the British Broadcasting Corporation (BBC) as a writer, engineer's assistant, and television cameraman until 1966.

-In addition to his many children's books, Bond has written adult novels about the detective Monsieur Pamplemousse.
+The Olga da Polga series was another popular Bond series that was published from 1971 to 2002.
 The ALA Notable Book, The Tales of Olga da Polga (1971), was selected as one of the Child Study Association of America's Children's Books of the Year in 1973.
 In 1983 The Complete Adventures of Olga da Polga (1983) was chosen as one of the Child Study Association of America's Children's Books of the Year.
-Bond is currently serving as the director of Paddington and Company Ltd.
+In addition to his many children's books, Bond has written adult mystery novels about the detective Monsieur Pamplemousse.

 The Peggy Fortnum Papers (DG1126) contain sixteen sketches which were considered, but not used in Paddington At Work.